Psalm 14:1 “The fool says in his heart, ‘There is no God.’”

 [This is a clear definition of a fool: one with no spiritual discernment or interest, who rejects truth in favor of his own unfounded opinion.

-The statement that there is no God is far from reality, entirely limited to this tiny earth, moment, and view.
-It a sorry position, void of hope, truth, goodness, meaning and a future.
-I pity the person who believes this, as he is caught in his own delusion and ends up in the darkness of a meaningless, hopeless existence.]
+The statement “there is no God” is so far from reality, so entirely limited to this tiny earth, this moment; it is a view that it is a sorry position, void of hope, truth, goodness, meaning and a future.
+I pity the person who believes that there is no God, as he is caught in his own delusion and ends up in the darkness of a meaningless, hopeless existence.]

 “They are corrupt, their deeds are vile; there is no one who does good.”

-This is reality, this is why we desperately need you, Lord Jesus, you who are goodness itself and desire to give all people a new heart filled with righteousness, joy and peace so we can do the good works you have prepared for us (Eph.
+This is reality—and this is why we desperately need you, Lord Jesus, you who are goodness itself.
+You desire to give all people a new heart filled with righteousness, joy and peace so we can do the good works you have prepared for us (Eph.
 2:10).]